-Wind Turbine Service Technicians (also known as a windtechs) is one of my top picks for best future careers, because currently it is the fastest growing job in the US and in many places around the world.
+Wind Turbine Service Technicians (also known as windtechs) is one of my top picks for best future careers because it is currently the fastest growing job in the US and many places around the world.
 The projected growth is truly exciting.
-According to the U.S. Bureau of Labor Statistics employment of wind turbine technicians is projected to grow 68 percent from 2020 to 2030, far surpassing the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of wind turbine technicians is projected to grow 68 per cent from 2020 to 2030, far surpassing the average for all occupations.
 An average of 1,400 job vacancies for wind turbine technicians are projected each year over the decade.

 How much do Wind Turbine Service Technicians get paid?

 The median annual wage in the USA for wind turbine technicians is $59,500.
 Salaries range from $40,000 to more than $85,000, based on experience and training.
 In the UK, the salary for Wind Turbine Service Technicians ranges from £23,000 for a starter to £42,000 for experienced technicians.